 One of the best things to do in Baden-Baden in December is shop at one of Germany's loveliest Christmas markets, filled with fine handicrafts and traditional baked goods and decorations.
 Facing the Kurpark is the stately façade of the Kurhaus, a lavishly decorated casino that hosts glittering social events.

 Address: Kaiserallee 1, 76530 Baden-Baden

-The Fabergé Museum, one of Baden-Baden's newest attractions, is devoted to the famous Russian jeweler.
-Boasting more than 700 unique pieces, the highlight of the collection is undoubtedly the Rothschild Fabergé Egg, made in 1902 and estimated to be worth in excess of €11 million.
+Opened in 2009, the Fabergé Museum is devoted to the famous Russian jeweler, Carl Peter Fabergé.
+A highlight of the collection of more than 700 pieces is the Rothschild Fabergé Egg, made in 1902 and estimated to be worth in excess of €11 million.
 Other items of note include the very last Fabergé Egg ever produced and the 1917 Karelian Birch Egg, made of birch wood and gold and encrusted with diamonds.
-Another must-see is an exhibition called "Gold of the World" with more than 100 artifacts from across the globe dating from the 6th century.

 Address: Sophienstraße 30, 76530 Baden-Baden

 Wandering the alleys and lanes of Baden-Baden's tightly packed Old Town is a perfect way to explore its Baroque-influenced architecture, as well as to visit the many small jewelry and antique shops, galleries, and cafés that make up its considerable charms.
 Other highlights include the Gothic Stiftskirche containing a sandstone crucifix dating from 1467, and the tomb of Margrave Ludwig Wilhelm, known as Türkenlouis, who died here in 1707.